blangwell/roll-your-own-bootcamp/README.md

-# Roll your own Bootcamp
+# Roll Your Own Bootcamp

 ## The Premise
 Participating in an immersive coding bootcamp is a significant financial burden that a majority of working people do not have the privilege of being able to afford.
 There are numerous aspiring software engineers who do not possess the funds to pay a bootcamp's tuition and are unable to qualify for bank loans or Income Share Agreements.